Steyr M1912 pistol

-The Steyr M1912, also known as the Steyr-Hahn, is a semi-automatic pistol developed in 1911 by the Austrian firm Steyr Mannlicher, based on the mechanism of the Roth–Steyr M1907.
-It was developed for the Austro-Hungarian Army and adopted in 1912.
-It was the standard Austro-Hungarian military handgun of World War I. It was able to endure the adverse conditions of trench warfare during World War I.
+The Steyr M1912, also known as the Steyr-Hahn, is a semi-automatic pistol that was developed in 1911 by the Austrian firm Steyr Mannlicher.
+The design was based on the rotating barrel locking mechanism of the Roth–Steyr M1907 but replaced the external striker with a spur hammer ("Hahn") and simplified disassembly to allow for field stripping under adverse conditions.
+It was developed for the Austro-Hungarian Army and adopted in 1912 as one of the three standard Austro-Hungarian military handguns of World War I, alongside the Roth-Steyr and FEG Frommer STOP.
+The M1912 was able to endure the adverse conditions of trench warfare during World War I and could still be found in service during World War II.
+Despite its near perpendicular grip angle, the Steyr M1912 is usually regarded as one of the best service pistols of World War I after the Colt M1911.

 The M1912 was originally chambered for the 9mm Steyr round.

 History

 The M1912 was developed as the Model 1911, a military pistol, but it was not accepted into service until 1914 as the M12.
 It was originally issued to the Austrian Landwehr while common army units were issued Roth–Steyr M1907 handguns and Rast & Gasser M1898 revolvers.
 Orders were also placed by Chile and Romania.
 During World War I, Austria-Hungary experienced shortages of handguns and production of the M1912 was increased.
+Germany also placed an order for 10,000 Model 12s, and it was available commercially as the Steyr M1911, which was quite popular with army officers.

+After the World War I, the production continued until 1920 for the purpose of re-equipping of first the Austrian Volkswehr and later the regular Austrian army (Bundesheer), and also for reparation deliveries to the newly independent Czechoslovakia.
+A small batch of the M.12 pistols was also manufactured in the 1930s for the Austrian army, but these deliveries had to be kept secret due to Austria being still bound by the provisions of the Treaty of St. Germain.

-Germany also placed an order for 10,000 Model 12s.
-After World War I, a commercial model the Steyr M1911 was produced and was quite popular with army officers, but Steyr had to rely on foreign exports to sustain production.
-After Germany annexed Austria in 1938, the Wehrmacht ordered 60,000 M1912 pistols rechambered to 9mm Parabellum which remained in service until the end of World War II.
+After Germany annexed Austria in 1938, the German Police ordered 60,000 M1912 pistols rechambered to 9mm Parabellum, which remained in service until the end of World War II.